Aref Gholami

-Aref Gholami (عارف غلامی; born 19 April 1997) is an Iranian footballer who plays as a center back for Esteghlal F.C. in the Persian Gulf Pro League.
+Aref Gholami (عارف غلامی; born 19 April 1997) is an Iranian footballer who plays as a center back.

 Club career

 He made his first Persian Gulf Pro League debut on 1 December 2016 against Gostaresh Foolad.

 International career

 On the 4th of October 2020, Dragan Skočić called him up to the national team for friendlies against Uzbekistan and Mali.
-He made his debut for Iran on 24 March 2022 against Korea Republic.
+He made his debut for Iran on 24 March 2022 against South Korea.

 Personal life

 His older brother Ali Gholami is also a footballer.

+On 9 February 2026, in the midst of the 2025–2026 Iranian protests, Gholami publicly objected to being included on a list of supporters of the 1979 Islamic Revolution by the Ministry of Sport and Youth, ahead of the Revolution's anniversary.